 Through the Assessment Objectives, the course will give students the opportunity to:

-⮚ Develop ideas through investigations, demonstrating critical understanding of sources.
+⮚ Develop ideas through investigations, demonstrating a critical understanding of sources.

 At the end of the GCSE course, both coursework and examination work journals and personal responses